CoolRmal/coolrmal.github.io/_posts/2024-09-13-A Simple Estimate Involving $A_p$ Weights.md

 $$\|E_I\|_{L^p(w)\rightarrow L^p(w)}\leq [w]_{A_p}^{\frac{1}{p}}.$$

-I remember that Professor Treil told me that there is a way to show that this is indeed an equality, but I didn't figure it out.
-It would be great if someone can share your thought with me on this problem.
+I remember that Professor Treil said that there is a way to show that this is indeed an equality, but I didn't figure it out.
+It would be great if someone can share your thoughts with me on this problem.